juanardanaz/delivery-landing-page/README.md

 # Responsive Delivery landing page

-This is a practise of a Responsive Delivery Landing Page.
+This is a practise of a Responsive Delivery Landing Page, based on the design made by [Bedimcode](https://github.com/bedimcode).

 ## Table of contents